Getting around by bus

 U1 – Circular around Portsmouth

 Converted into electric buses from refurbished diesel vehicles, the U1 University Bus is convenient and frequent.
-Buses run every 15 minutes during weekdays in term time.
+Buses run up to every 15 minutes during peak times.
 The U1 bus doesn't run at weekends, during the academic holidays or on public holidays.

 Circular route around Portsmouth and Southsea to campus, stopping at: